MongoDB integration with FastNetMon Advanced

 2022/08/11 12:48:35 We cannot establish connection with MongoDB: server selection error: context deadline exceeded, current topology: { Type: Unknown, Servers: [{ Addr: 127.0.0.1:27017, Type: Unknown, Last error: connection() error occurred during connection handshake: dial tcp 127.0.0.1:27017: connect: connection refused }, ] } Attempt number: 1

-To investigate root cause of issues with MongoDB we recommend checking daemon status first:
+To investigate the root cause of issues with MongoDB, we recommend checking the daemon status first:

 sudo systemctl status mongod